stratum/fabric-tna/README.md

 ...
 ```

-**NOTE: it might take up to one minute for the pipeconfs to be registered.
+**NOTE: it might take up to one minute for the pipeconfs to be registered.**
-This is currently a bug and will be fixed soon.**

 To check all pipeconfs registered in the system, use the ONOS CLI: